 - 1. Name of Organization:

 - 2. Tax ID:

+- 3. Tax Status:

-- 3. Mailing Address, City, State, Zip:
+- 4. Mailing Address, City, State, Zip:

-- 4. Tax Status:
+- 5. Organization's Website Address:

-- Contact Person and Title:
+- 6. Contact Person and Title:

-- Contact Phone:
+- 7. Contact Phone:

-- 7. Contact Email:
+- 8. Contact Email:

-- 8. Submission Date:

 - 9. Program Title:

-- 10. Start Date of Program:
+- 10. Start Date of Project:

-- 11. End Date of Program:
+- 11. End Date of Project:

-- 12. Organization's Website Address:

-PART II: PROJECT DESCRIPTION (4-Page Maximum)
+- 12. Brief Description of Proposed Program (75-100 words)

+- 13. Proposed Program Service Area (i.e., neighborhoods or zip codes)

+- 14. Proposed Program Target Audience(s)

+Section II: Project Description

+(4-page maximum)

-- Describe your organization's mission, organizational structure, major accomplishments, and stakeholder engagement, to provide context for implementation of the proposed program. - 2.
-Provide a thorough description of the program and its intended outcomes (outcomes must include, but are not limited to, the intended outcomes listed at the bottom of p.3).
-The program description should include the following components: - A. Needs What specific aspect(s) of trauma resiliency does your program aim to address? - B. Goals What is/are the goal(s) of your program, based on the identified needs? - C. Target Audience Which audience(s) will your program serve to promote progress under trauma resiliency?
-Provide details on zip codes and/or neighborhoods in the UCM Service Area, and on populations served including target participant numbers in funded year of program. - D. Objectives What are the program objectives?
-How do the objectives align with UCM (required) and program-specific (optional) outcomes? - E. Activities what will the program and program staff do to move these target groups toward intended outcomes? - F. Resources/Inputs what is needed from the larger environment for successful implementation of activities? - G. Relationship of activities and outcomes how do the activities align with the intended outcomes? - What is the current stage of the proposed program's development or implementation?
+1. Describe your organization's mission, organizational structure, major accomplishments,

+- and stakeholder engagement.
+This will provide context for implementation of the proposed program. - 2.
+Provide a thorough description of the program and its intended outcomes (outcomes must include, but are not limited to, the intended outcomes listed in the Executive Summary).
+The program description should include the following components: - Needs What specific aspect(s) of trauma resiliency does your program aim to address? - Goals What is/are the goal(s) of your program, based on the identified needs? - Target Audience Which audience(s) will your program serve to promote progress under trauma resiliency?
+Provide details on zip codes and/or neighborhoods in the UCM Service Area, and on populations served including target participant numbers in funded year of program. - Objectives What are the program objectives?
+How do the objectives align with UCM (required) and program-specific (optional) outcomes? - Activities What will the program and program staff do to move these target groups toward intended outcomes? - Resources/Inputs What is needed from the larger environment for successful implementation of activities? - Relationship of activities and outcomes How do the activities align with the intended outcomes? - 3.
+What is the current stage of the proposed program's development or implementation?
 Please describe your ability to begin implementation at the start of the grant period, including descriptions of key staff and volunteers and their roles and responsibilities related to this specific program. - 4.
 What factors and trends in the larger environment may influence the proposed program's ability to achieve its objectives?
 What are the anticipated challenges to meeting the goals and objectives?

-PART III: Organizational Experience (2-page maximum)
+Section III: Organizational Experience

+(2-page maximum)

 - 1. What is your experience working with children and/or families most impacted by trauma? - 2.
 What experience do you have working in and with communities in the UCM Service Area? - 3.
-List any other key organizations you will be partnering with and their level of commitment to working with you on this project (please attach any letters of commitment from potential partners). - 4.
+List any other key organizations you will be partnering with and their level of commitment to working with you on this project (please attach any letters of commitment from potential partners as Appendix D). - 4.
 What is your experience and approach to components like design, facilitation, culture building, managing competing interests, and mediating conflicts?
-What framework and/or approaches will you use to engage program/service participants? - How is trauma resiliency aligned with your mission?
-5. - 6.
+What framework and/or approaches will you use to engage program/service participants? - 5.
+How is trauma resiliency aligned with your mission? - 6.
 What aspects of your program do you see as key to building trauma resiliency, violence prevention and/or recovery?

+Section IV: Budget

-PART IV: Budget (1-page maximum, including proposed budget table.
+(1-page maximum, including proposed budget table.
 Use Appendix B which repeats these questions and provides a budget table template)

-- 1. What is the amount of funding dollars you are requesting? - Please attach a complete description of the proposed project budget, anticipated funding and justification for each line item. - Please provide a copy of your organization's annual budget (this does not contribute to page limit of this section).
+- 1. What is the amount of funding dollars you are requesting? - 2.
+Provide brief description of how funds will be utilized. - 3.
+Use table in Appendix B to complete a project budget, including anticipated funding and iustification for each line item. - 4.
+Attach a copy of your organization's annual budget as Appendix C. (This does not contribute to 1-page max).
 Please also list major sources of revenue for your organization.

+Section V: Evaluation

-PART V: Evaluation (2-page maximum, NOT including Appendix A evaluation measures
+(2-page maximum, not including Appendix A)